giis-uniovi/tdrules/README.md

 **NOTE: Provisional content, migration to GitHub in progress...**

-This repository contains a set of components to generate Full Predicate Coverage Rules and SQL Mutants to evaluate the test coverage of database queries.
+This repository contains a set of components to generate *Full Predicate Coverage Rules* and *SQL Mutants* to evaluate the test coverage of database queries.
-The name *TdRules* (Test Data Rules) is progresively replacing [SQLRules](https://in2test.lsi.uniovi.es/sqlrules/) to enable generation of rules for other data stores than relational.
+The name *TdRules* (Test Data Rules) is progressively replacing [SQLRules](https://in2test.lsi.uniovi.es/sqlrules/) to enable generation of rules for other data stores than relational.

 ## Quick Start